abhijit-c/LatinTranslations/Vergil/book.md

 9. *satis est potuisse uideri.*

-   it is satisfactory that you appear to have been able.
+   it is satisfactory that you seem to have been able.

 10. *carmina quae uoltis cognoscite;*